 On the “pages” tab, we perused the different layouts we can use for a page.

 I suggested that they create a two-page website to begin.
-Along with their home/splash page, they can create an “about page” with a simple headshot and a paragraph about themselves (innocuous facts like a favorite hobby, their favorite pet, why they got into their chosen career)
+Along with their home/splash page, they can create an “about me page” with a simple headshot and a paragraph about themselves (innocuous facts like a favorite hobby, their favorite pet, why they got into their chosen career).